drshahizan/software-engineering/materials/module4/ShuYu03/readme.md

   A university event management system is a software application designed to streamline and automate the process of planning and executing events within a university or college environment.
 This system can be used to manage a wide range of events, including academic conferences, sporting events, cultural events, and student organization events.
 It can be a powerful tool for managing events in a university or college environment.
 By automating and streamlining the event planning process, this system can save time and resources while improving the overall quality of events.

+## Requirements Engineering
+Requirements engineering is the process of eliciting, analyzing, specifying, validating, and managing the requirements for a software system.
+In the context of an university event management system, the requirements engineering process is crucial for ensuring that the system meets the needs of its stakeholders, including students, faculty members, and university administrators.

+The requirements engineering process for an university event management system typically involves the following steps:

 ### 1. Requirements Elicitation:
 During this phase, the requirements for the university event management system are gathered from various stakeholders, including event organizers, participants, university staff, and other relevant parties.
 This can be done through interviews, surveys, and workshops, and the information collected is documented.